nitha2001/Two_View_Stereo_Reconstruction/README.md

 ## Implementation Overview

 **Rectify Two Views**
-This section involves rectifying the left and right camera views for stereo correspondence.

 -`compute_right2left_transformation()`: Compute the transformation between the right and left camera frames -`compute_rectification_R()`: Compute the rectification rotation matrix to transform the left camera view to a rectified frame
 -`rectify_2view()`: Warp the images using the computed homographies to obtain rectified images.